 Do you have a missing tooth or teeth?
 Does one need to be extracted because of aggressive infection or decay?
 A bridge can fill in the space in your smile so that no one will ever know a tooth is missing.

 Traditional bridges are anchored on top of a pair of healthy teeth, with one on either side of the missing one.
-However, if you have several teeth missing in a row, we can also place a pair of dental implants to support a much longer fixed restoration.
+However, if you have several teeth missing in a row, we can also place a pair of dental implants in Ottwa to support a much longer fixed restoration.

 If you have a tooth that’s sensitive, food that gets caught in particular spaces, or if you notice a rough edge when you run your tongue over the area, be sure to let us know.
 It’s best to treat fillings early before they have an opportunity to spread elsewhere.
 Plan to have your existing dental work checked regularly, as older fillings or crowns may start to leak over time.